movor/laravel-custom-casts/README.md

 ```

 Next step is to create class that'll handle casting.
 It must implement `setAttribute` method which will take care of
-saving the image (from UploadedFile object) and generating image name with path - to be preserved in database.
+saving the image (from UploadedFile object, via form upload in this case) and generating image name with path - to be preserved in database.

 ```php
 // File: app/CustomCasts/ImageCast.php